gagliardetto/codebox/standard-library.md

 ---

-### packages vendored inside standard library that are not included in the `golang.org/x` list
+### Packages vendored inside standard library that are not included in the `golang.org/x` list

 - [ ] github.com/google/pprof/*
 	- [ ] `github.com/google/pprof`